 Please refer to the link of the respective test-site for further information about booking requirements, available time slots and costs.

 According to current regulations, PCR tests are valid for 72 hours and rapid antigen tests for 24 hours from issuance.
-Depending on the test you are doing, it may therefore be necessary to retest in order to participate on all days of the congress.

 Please check in advance the available test types at the respective test-sites, as not all of them offer all types of tests.
 Furthermore, keep in mind that results for PCR-tests may only be available 24 hours (or even more) after your test was taken.